JennStudios/JenStudiOS/README.md

 Welcome to JenStudiOS, the official development environment of indie game dev Jen Studios.
-This isn't so much a novel OS as bodhi with customizations and all the tools I use to develop games.
+This isn't so much a novel OS as one(s) with customizations and all the tools I use to develop games.

 Please give the Bodhi devs love they work very hard to make an amazing desktop environment and apps and repository.

-This started when I became estranged from Lubuntu after they got rid of lxde which, in my opinion, is what made lubuntu great.
-So now I am done with Lubuntu.
+The current version uses Lubuntu as the base due to kernel version incompatibility of Bodhi 7.0.
+We'll likely move back to bodhi when 8.0 releases--assuming it is stable and modules functional.

 =======================================================================

-JenStudiOS used to mainline lxde but I've moved to exclusively the native moksha environment.
+JenStudiOS used to mainline lxde, then moved to exclusively the native moksha environment.
 A wise decision imho because it's lighter, faster, more modern, and has continued development.
-In fact me and my friend have even started to work a little bit on the fringes of it doing technical writing and theme dev.
+Due to my hardware I develop on being too new, I was forced back to Lubuntu while I wait for an updated kernel release of Bodhi.
+Though at this rate I may just stick with Lubuntu

 Moksha is light weight running about 250 mb of ram at idle before installing random stuff, both quite good in vm (though you should only test games in vm, not develop them, due to input lag and driver limitations)

-I've also opted to keep the bodhi terminal, Terminology, however both are included if you prefer the more simplistic lxterminal.

 In later versions, after I have the time, I'll move to buiding up my own version from a headless ubuntu server sort of start.
 I started